raganwald-deprecated/homoiconic/2008-12-01/keep_your_privates_to_yourself.md

 Problems with closures and `define_method`
 ---

-I see a few problems with the `define_method`-and-lambda approach:
+The `define_method`-and-lambda approach has a few problems:

 * RDoc no longer sees the `define_method`'d method, so any comments you wrote for it won't get turned into documentation.
 * Because it's just a lambda bound to a variable, the private helper has to appear before the method that calls it.
 This makes the code a bit harder for a client of the module to read, as they have to skip over implementation details to get to the public interface.